Comensi/comensi-atlas/src/pages/partners/4change.md

 ---
 templateKey: partner-post
+language: en
 title: 4Change
 featuredpost: false
-language: en
+featuredimage: /img/IMG_20191029_183041.jpg
 ---
-A network of professionals and catalysts contributing to a community where all stakeholders collectively generate social impact.
-We share resources, processes, languages and metrics.
-As an organisation, we support social impact through consulting, capacity building, project development and knowledge sharing.
+4Change is a professional network and a community of people based in Lisbon, who share the goal of contributing to a more equitable and human society.

+We take this challenge very seriously and we always try to act in a way that has a real impact on the people and organizations we work with.

 <!-- end -->

 https://www.4change.org/